 Upper Belvedere claims many beautiful rooms.
-One is the Carlone Hall, a baroque delight filled with illusionist frescoes.
-The hall takes it name from the painter of these frescoes, Carlo Innocenzo Carlone (1686–1775), whose work also graces, for example, Palais Clam-Gallas in Prague.
+One is the Carlone Hall, a baroque delight filled with frescoes.
+The hall takes it name from the painter of the ceiling fresco, Carlo Innocenzo Carlone (1686–1775), whose work also graces, for example, Palais Clam-Gallas in Prague.

 With the help of Chinese potters, Aigner turned one of her colour drawings into a 2.3 m tall, 700 kg vessel, one side brilliant with colour, the other white.

 Curator and Belvedere CEO, Stella Rollig, says about the exhibition:

 For Uli Aigner, creating art is about a dialogue with the world, with things, with environments, and with individuals.
 Production and life form a single entity in her work.
 Exploring light and darkness in the cycle of life connects her contemporary work with the frescoes by Carlo Innocenzo Carlone.

 Aigner is well known for her “One Million” project, where she seeks to create a million unique pieces of art in porcelain, each numbered individually (I’ve seen the artwork for sale in, for example, the MAK museum shop).

 Dates and tickets